arafatsyed/ece243project/README.md

 # ece243project
-final project for ECE243 (computer organization) course
+Final project for ECE243 (computer organization) course.
+Assignment is to create a game in C that will be run on the DE1-SOC board.

 to play the game,